gioele/git-collab-guide/guide.en.md

 TODO: image of GitHub pull request process

-What we just did created a new issue in the issue tracker of the `fluffytron` project that says that we have a branch called `headings-color` and we would like to have it integrated into the main repository.
-GitHub has also sent some email(s) to the `fluffytron` maintainers to let them know that there is a new pull request waiting to be integrated.
+When we create a pull request, what happens is that GitHub creates for us a new issue in the issue tracker of the `fluffytron` project.
+That issue says that we have a branch called `headings-color` and we would like to have it integrated into the main repository.
+In addition, GitHub also sends some email(s) to the `fluffytron` maintainers to let them know that there is a new pull request waiting to be integrated.